 - Psoriatic: Psoriatic arthritis is a condition that causes inflammation of the joints.
 This causes the joints to become painful, stiff, and often swollen.
 Usually, only people who have a skin disease called psoriasis are affected by psoriatic arthritis.
 Only one or two out of every 10 people with psoriasis will develop this type of arthritis.

 - Gout: Gout is a condition that affects the joints, soft tissues, and kidneys.
 Small crystals are deposited in and around the joints, and they can cause pain and inflammation.
 The crystals are made up of uric acid, which is a normal waste product of the body.
 Extra uric acid normally gets processed by the kidneys and leaves the body via urine.
 In people with gout, this doesn’t happen quickly enough, and the uric acid builds up.

 Why Arthritis Gets A Bad Wrap.

-When Arthritis occurs prematurely it is called degenerative or osteoarthritis, which is what we are primarily talking about in the article and how to stop arthritis from progress.
+When Arthritis occurs prematurely it is called degenerative or osteoarthritis, which is what we are primarily talking about in the article and how to stop arthritis from progressing.
 However, all types of arthritis can be helped with the same principles.

-This increased bony growth can restrict your range of motion (as the joint already thinks its unstable and eventually if left untreated can fuse over).
+This increased bony growth can restrict your range of motion (as the joint already thinks it’s unstable and eventually if left untreated can fuse over).
 The problem with this is, that it is just laying bone in the most stressed spots, not necessarily where it needs more support.

 When the extra bony growth gets large enough, it can put pressure on nerves, joints, or blood vessels.
 This is where it becomes problematic.
 As then these structures are unable to work as they should and start producing extra inflammation.
 If your compressing blood vessels or nerves then they can lead to not getting adequate blood supply, tingling, pins and needles, and muscle weakness.